sTechLab/AirProfile/README.rst

   # Segments the input at the sentence level and returns the probability that
   # the profile is perceived to be more trustworthy compared to other profiles
   # of similar length.
-This requires LIWC and will throw an error otherwise.
+This requires LIWC, and will throw an error otherwise.
   ap.predict_trust(input)

   >>> Prediction(prob=0.49, predict=0)